IPTinCan Documentation

 1. Create a default server.toml configuration file in the working directory.

-2. Initialize a SQLite database (server.db).
+2. Initialize a SQLite database (itc-server.db).

-4. Start listening on TCP port 3784 and UDP port 3785.
+4. Start listening on TCP port 3784, UDP port 3785, and REST port 3786.

 Connecting with the client